 FOOD in Switzerland has regional influences, including Italian, French, and German.
 Switzerland was historically a country of farmers, so traditional Swiss dishes tend to be plain and made from simple ingredients, such as potatoes and cheese.
-There are many regional dishes.
-The country has food fairs, festivals, events, and exhibitions..
-The country famous for several foods.
+Many foods have been invented in Switzerland.
+The country has special regional dishes.
+Switzerland has food fairs, festivals, events, and exhibitions..
+The country is famous for several foods.
 Swiss cheese is perhaps the most famous cheese to come out of the country.
 The Swiss are said to eat the most chocolate out of any country in the world.
 Another well-known Swiss food is Rosti, a flat cake made out of fried grated potatoes.
 It is considered a national dish.

 Switzerland has had many FORTS.
 The National Redoubt encompassed a widely distributed set of fortifications on a general east-west line through the Alps.
 The Border Line consisted of a series of bunkers spaced at short intervals along the French, German and Austrian borders A number of the positions have become museums and may be toured.